 At Samuel Laycock we work closely as a team.
-Our School Council plays an important role in making positive changes and it provides the opportunity for students to express their suggestions and feedback of our school.
-Our council consists of students from each class which allows pupils to feedback issues that have been addressed.
+Our School Council plays an important role in making positive changes and it provides the opportunity for students to express their suggestions and feedback to our school.
+The Council consists of students from each Tutor Group which allows them to provide feedback from Year 7 to 11.

-The school council also do regular assemblies on topics such as anti-bullying and internet safety.
+The school council also present assemblies on topics such as Anti-bullying and Online Safety.

 Why have a School Council?